The Paul Simon city that turned to Trump

 More widely, Michigan was part of the so-called "blue wall" of solid Democrat states.
 And then, in 2016, Donald Trump came along.

-Mr Trump's victory in Saginaw County was narrow - he won just 1,074 more votes than Hilary Clinton - but notable.
+Mr Trump's victory in Saginaw County was narrow - he won just 1,074 more votes than Hillary Clinton - but notable.

 County by county, brick by brick, the blue wall came down.
 For the first time since 1988, Michigan voted Republican.